-We offer 5 one-year preliminary and 18 three-year categorical residency program in Internal Medicine.
+We offer 5 one-year preliminary and 18 three-year categorical residency positions in Internal Medicine.

 The General Internal Medicine wards and the Ambulatory Care Clinics represent the key portions of the resident's experiences during the three year residency.
 These experiences are augmented by rotations through subspecialty medicine clinics (Endocrinology, Nephrology, Pulmonary, Rheumatology and others.) and inpatient/outpatient consultation services (Gastroenterology, Cardiology, Infectious Diseases), and diversifying experiences in office gynecology, otolaryngology and orthopedics (sports medicine).